Consensus-Based Dantzig-Wolfe Decomposition: Consensus-Based Dantzig-Wolfe Algorithm

 Note that in \eqref{OPT:MP}, the problem is linked by the rows.
 Performing ADMM directly on \eqref{OPT:MP} would lead to $N$ blocks where we would need to optimize with respect to each $x_n$ sequentially.
-Not only is the problem no longer decomposable, but ADMM is not guaranteed to converge when dealing with more than two blocks \cite{chen2016direct}.
+Not only is the problem no longer decomposable, but additional conditions and correction steps are necessary to ensure convergence of ADMM with more than two blocks \cite{chen2016direct, deng2017parallel, goncalves2019two}.
 The dual of the master problem, however, is linked by the decision variable $\pi$.
-Performing ADMM on \eqref{OPT:DM} leads to a more natural consensus-based algorithm with guaranteed convergence, where the first ADMM block corresponds to solving for each $\pi_n$ independently, and the second block corresponds to optimizing with respect to $\pi$.
+Performing ADMM on \eqref{OPT:DM} leads to a more natural consensus-based algorithm with a guaranteed convergence, where the first ADMM block corresponds to solving for each $\pi_n$ independently, and the second block corresponds to optimizing with respect to $\pi$.
+As a result, working on \eqref{OPT:DM} avoids any potential violation of privacy, as agents need only share dual vectors with a central coordinator.
+Although one could solve \eqref{OPT:MP} using a dual decomposition method with subgradients while maintaining decomposability, two problems arise.
+First, privacy could be violated when computing the subgradients (i.e. the residuals of the linking constraints) \cite{lou2017privacy, yan2012distributed}.
+Second, using an averaging scheme would be necessary to recover an approximate primal solution.
+Indeed, it is well-known that simply solving the Lagrangian dual at the optimal dual solution does not necessarily return a feasible primal solution \cite{frangioni2005lagrangian, boyd}.
+Although out of the scope of this paper and further experiments are required, we note that averaging schemes did not perform well for simple instances in our setting.
+We show that by performing ADMM on \eqref{OPT:DM}, we circumvent primal-recovery issues and can easily retrieve high quality primal solutions via the Lagrangian multipliers associated with the constraints in \eqref{OPT:ARDMn} (defined below).